List of songs recorded by Madonna: Songs

 Tom Kelly wrote "Like a Virgin" with Billy Steinberg.

 Prince appeared on "Love Song" from Like a Prayer.

 Actor Mandy Patinkin recorded songs with Madonna for the soundtrack album, I'm Breathless.

 Stephen Sondheim wrote three songs on I'm Breathless: "Sooner or Later", "More", and "What Can You Lose".

 Lenny Kravitz was one of the co-writers on "Justify My Love".
 He was sued by Ingrid Chavez because her work on the song was uncredited.
 The matter was settled out-of-court with Chavez gaining a co-writer credit.

 "Fever" features uncredited lyrics by singer Peggy Lee.

 Madonna recorded background vocals for Donna De Lory's debut single, "Just a Dream".

-Babyface co-wrote "Forbidden Love", "Inside of Me" and "Take a Bow" from Bedtime Stories.
+Babyface co-wrote "Forbidden Love" and "Take a Bow" from Bedtime Stories.

 Björk co-wrote the track "Bedtime Story" from Bedtime Stories.

 Madonna read the poem "If You Forget Me" by Pablo Neruda over music for the soundtrack of the 1994 film, Il Postino: The Postman.